 At this time, tourists from any country are not allowed to enter Japan.
 There has been no indication from the Japanese government when that may change.

-Business people from the following 11 countries are still allowed to enter Japan: Australia, Brunei, China Hong Kong, Macau, New Zealand, South Korea, Singapore, Taiwan, Thailand and Vietnam.
-Business people from other countries are still allowed to enter, but must show proof of a negative test within 72 hours of departure and test negative upon arriving in Japan.
+Business people from the following 11 countries are still allowed to enter Japan: Australia, Brunei, China, Hong Kong, Macau, New Zealand, South Korea, Singapore, Taiwan, Thailand and Vietnam.
+However, they must show proof of a negative test within 72 hours of departure and test negative upon arriving in Japan.
 And they will have to quarantine for 14 days after arrival in Japan.
 Anyone visiting the UK or South Africa within the last 14 days will not be allowed to enter Japan.

 Japanese citizens and foreign nationals with long-term residence status will be allowed to enter Japan.
 If they have visited the UK or South Africa within the last 14 days, they will be required to prove a negative test withing 72 hours of departure to Japan, test negative upon arrival, quarantine for 3 days at a designated location and then quarantine at home for 11 days.